qodex-ai/swagger-generator/README.md

   && ./run.sh
 ```

-> The bootstrap script automatically targets the parent repo directory when you run it from inside `apimesh`.
+> Each run leaves `swagger.json`, `apimesh-docs.html`, `run.sh`, and `config.json` side-by-side inside the `apimesh/` workspace folder.
 If your project isn't tracked by Git, append `--repo-path ..` to the final command to force the correct path.
-The helper script cleans up its temporary clone and virtual environment after your docs are generated, so rerun the command whenever you need a fresh snapshot.

 ---